CNMAT/CNMAT-odot-cpma/README.md

 1. Please first download these two packages and install them into `~/Documents/Max/Packages`

+1. options -> file preferences -> '+' key -> navigate to odot package

+1. add one for "/dev" - `/Max 7/Packages/odot/dev`

+1. add one for "/deprecated" - `/Max 7/Packages/odot/deprecated`

 1. Then download this package by [clicking here](https://github.com/CNMAT/CNMAT-ODOT-SS/archive/master.zip), and install in the same location (`~/Documents/Max/Packages`)

 1. Open the file odot_intro00_atom_to_bundle.maxpat, found in `~/Documents/Max/Packages/CNMAT-ODOT/SS/extras/1_intro` and check the Max console for errors.
 If there are none, you've successfully installed.